TheNetworkGuy/netbox-zabbix-sync/README.md

 --name netbox-zabbix-sync ghcr.io/TheNetworkGuy/netbox-zabbix-sync:latest
 ```

-This should run a one-time sync, you can check the sync with `docker logs`.
+This should run a one-time sync, you can check the sync with `docker logs netbox-zabbix-sync`.

 The image uses the default `config.py` for it's configuration, you can use a volume mount in the docker run command
 to override with your own config file if needed (see [config file](#config-file)):